akaalias/dangerzone-writing-plugin/README.md

 It’s really fun.
 And stressful.
 But mostly fun.

-It's simple.
+**It's simple:**

-You start a timer for X minutes.
+1. You start a timer for X minutes.

-THEN, during those X minutes you MUST write continuously.
+2. THEN, during those X minutes you MUST write continuously.

-The catch: If you PAUSE for longer than 5 seconds, everything you’ve written is DELETED.
+3. The catch: If you PAUSE for longer than 5 seconds, everything you’ve written is DELETED.

+Here's an example session:

 ![](https://github.com/akaalias/dangerzone-writing-plugin/blob/master/dangerzone_demo.gif?raw=true)

 ## When to use Dangerzone Writing

 - Use it to "warm" up your writing muscle
 - Use it to write that first draft however dirty and ragged
-- Use it to keep you focused on one task
+- Use it to keep you laser-focused on writing

 ## How to use the Dangerzone Writing plugin

-1. Open a note in Obsidian (I usually create an empty one, but that's not necessary)
+1. Open a note in Obsidian^
 2. Click the "Stopwatch" icon in the left bar to start the timer
 3. From now on, the count-down from 60 seconds to 0 starts
 4. Start writing!